 Failure is part of the process.
 The Rebel alliance experienced several shortcomings; even the Galatic Empire experience failure.
-However, then the Death Star was blown up by rebel scum, they rebuild.
+However, the Death Star was blown up by rebel scum, and they rebuilt.

 Even when we visualize ourselves not taking any chances and covering all of our bases, failure still occurs.
 No one likes to fail.
 It is a humbling experience.
 Most situations that fail are not a total loss.
-Many cases that appear to be a complete failure end up being only a short-term loss.
+Many cases that appear to be complete failures are only short-term losses.
 The paradox of small failure is that it can become a long-term success for those who are wise enough to continue.

 Failure occurs.
 Don’t dwell on it.
 Analyze it and identify where you made errors.
 Use those errors as the driving force for positive change.